 Descending by the same way we had come up I was able to shoot a short video to give you a feel for the sort of dizzying heights we’re talking about (luckily the weather had cleared up at this point):

-Well worth the visit if the skies are clear and you have a few of hours to spare (be warned the queues can get very long either end).
+Well worth the visit if the skies are clear and you have a few hours to spare (be warned the queues can get very long on either end).